cyberbotics/webots-doc/guide/object-chairs.md

 A simple two-colors chair with a customizable mass, but a fixed height of 1.25 meter.
 This object is physics-enabled so it can be pushed.

+### SimpleChair Field Summary

+- `legColor`: Defines the color of the legs of the chair.

+- `seatColor`: Defines the color of the body of the chair.

+- `mass`: Defines the mass of the chair in kg.

 ## WoodenChair